Environmental Science and Studies

 Career Outcomes

-Graduates with a degree in environmental science and related studies can enjoy careers in everything from environmental specialist/technician/consultant/scientist, marine biologist and environmental chemist to a geologist, geographer, ecologist and policy specialist, among many others.
-According to the U.S. Bureau of Labor Statistics, the employment of environmental scientists and specialists is projected to grow 8% through 2030, with the median annual wage for environmental scientists and specialists being $76,530 in May 2021.
+With a degree in environmental science and related studies, you can pursue careers as an environmental specialist, technician, consultant, scientist, marine biologist, environmental chemist, geologist, geographer, ecologist, policy specialist and more.
+According to the U.S. Bureau of Labor Statistics, employment for environmental scientists and specialists is projected to grow 8% through 2030, with a median annual wage of $76,530 in May 2021.

 Audubon Logo